Magnis (Carvoran): Vicus

 A large vicus (civilian settlement) was located on at least three sides of the fort as revealed by geophysical survey.
 It was identified by visitors to the remains including Horsley in 1732 and is also testified by many dedications to the god Vitiris.

 Archaeology

 Artifacts recovered at Magnis include a 2 ft iron spearhead, found at a depth of 36 ft in a well, and the well-known modius, a bronze grain-measure.

 The site is under the care of the Vindolanda Trust and has the same preservation layers of organic remains.
 Supported by a grant from the Heritage Lottery Fund, a five-year excavation began in 2023.

+In February 2026, a 3rd-century AD terracotta head was discovered by the Vindolanda Trust.
+The artifact, measuring 78mm by 67mm, depicts a female figure with a centrally parted, braided hairstyle.
+Found in the fill of a defensive ditch, the piece is characterized by asymmetrical features and a crude execution, leading experts like Roman artifact specialist Lindsay Allason-Jones to suggest it was a "practice piece" produced locally by an unskilled hand.
+The head will be placed on public display at the Roman Army Museum, while researchers continue to investigate whether the figure represents a specific goddess or a member of the imperial family.

 Roman Army Museum

 Magnis is the location of the Roman Army Museum run by the Vindolanda Trust.
 Like the museum at Vindolanda, the Roman Army Museum was modernised and reopened in 2011.
 The museum illustrates frontier life on the northern edge of the Roman Empire.
 The museum displays genuine Roman artifacts including weapons and tools; life-size replicas; a 3D film showing Hadrian's Wall past and present, and a large timeline of Hadrian's Wall.
 There is a gallery devoted to the emperor Hadrian himself.
 A large gallery describes daily life in the Roman army as seen through the eyes of a team of eight auxiliary soldiers, complete with a film showing their activities.
 Notable exhibits include a rare surviving helmet crest.